 - “Life-Affirming Narratives: Author Randa Jarrar Talks Arab-American Identity and Survival” (Bitch magazine: September 12, 2016)

 Please Join Us at Fresno City College’s Old Administration Building (OAB) Auditorium

-1101 East University Avenue, Building 2 | Start time 7:00 PM
+1101 East University Avenue, Building 2 | event begins at 7:00 PM

 Click here for driving instructions to Fresno City College (FCC).

 The OAB is located on the west side of campus near N. Maroa & Weldon Avenue, and the 650-seat auditorium is in Building 2.
 Parking is available at lots A and C. View the FCC campus map here.
 Parking will be relaxed for the weekend in all FCC parking lots.